janikvonrotz/janikvonrotz.ch/content/post/2025-01/16-sync-dotenv-files.md

 <!--more-->

 The solution I found was [pass](https://www.passwordstore.org/).
 I already talked about this tool and most importantly documented [a way to use pass in teams](https://janikvonrotz.ch/2018/04/03/using-pass-in-teams/).
-For a software project that uses the [taskfile standard](https://taskfile.build/) you can simply add to new commands: `pass-store-dotenv` and `pass-restore-dotend`
+For a software project that uses the [taskfile standard](https://taskfile.build/) you can simply add two new commands: `pass-store-dotenv` and `pass-restore-dotend`

 Here are the help entries: